zflcs/SharedScheduler/Shared Scheduler,  An Asynchronous Scheduler Shared by Userspace and Kernel Space..md

 ### 3.2.2 Asynchronous system calls

+Synchronous system calls, such as "read", block the entire thread.
+In a fully asynchronous coroutine programming environment, it is necessary to transform system calls into asynchronous operations to ensure that they only block the current coroutine at most.
 The support for asynchronous system calls mainly involves two parts: user space and kernel space.

 #### User Space